-For example, a survey finding puts Sydney on the spotlight for ranking 12th out of 20 cities in the Startup Genome Ecosystem Index.
+For example, a survey puts Sydney on the spotlight for ranking 12th out of 20 cities in the Startup Genome Ecosystem Index.
 In fact, cities such as Sydney, Melbourne, and Perth are quickly emerging as preferred Australian startup hubs.

-It is important to note that I have included best Australian startups of all grades.
-There are many that have set the bar high in innovation and entrepreneurship.
-Some are pacing up for competition, while others are on the verge to become the next market leaders.
+In order to highlight some of the top Australian startups that have taken the industry by storm, there are many that have set the bar up high when it comes to innovation and entrepreneurship.
+Some are pacing up for competition whereas others are on the verge of becoming the next market leaders.

 “Canva makes great designs more accessible” ~ Forbes